SPECIAL OFFICER FOR LINGUISTIC MINORITIES (Art. 350B)

 |NEED FOR A SPECIAL LINGUISTIC OFFICER|

 - In a diverse country like India, there are also discriminations with respect to the language spoken.
 Every state in India has a significant portion of people of other languages.
-Protection of these people of minority language is a constitutional obligation of the government.
+Protection of these people of a minority language is a constitutional obligation of the government.
 At the same time, it is also the responsibility of the government to develop Hindi as the lingua franca of the nation.

 - Thus Art-29, 30 of the Indian Constitution aims to protect the rights of the minority linguistic groups.
-There exist few other directives like the state have the authority to choose their regional language as the official document of the state, the Hindi speaking states need not communicate in the English language and centre should is expected to complement the discussion in English as well.
+There exist few other directives like the state have the authority to choose their regional language as the official document of the state, the Hindi speaking states need not communicate in the English language and the centre should is expected to complement the discussion in English as well.

 |SIGNIFICANCE OF THESE DIRECTIVES:|